Neutron tunneling: A new mechanism to power explosive phenomena in neutron stars, magnetars, and neutron star mergers: Conclusions

 \section{Conclusions}

-We have developed a microscopic TDHFB model to describe neutron diffusion rates due to tunneling from ``neutron clumps" to regions voided of neutrons.
+We have developed a microscopic TDHFB model to describe neutron diffusion rates due to tunneling from neutron-rich impurities to regions voided of neutrons.
 The model is one dimensional but displays many features of the time dependent behavior of strong interacting particles.

 Our main findings in this study include, but are not limited to: (a) There are marked differences between estimates based on WKB models and the time-dependent microscopic modeling for the detachment and diffusion of neutrons in an inhomogeneous neutron environment. (b) Tunneling is smaller than those obtained with perturbative (i.e., WKB) predictions, but this could change in three-dimensional calculations. (c) The role of pairing is subtle and might strongly depend on the system being studied.